-Simon started the project a year ago in an empty room in his rectory and he finished in time to bring it to BrickFair, a Lego convention held over the summer near Washington, where it received many accolades.
+Simon started the project a year ago in an empty room in his rectory.
+He finished in time to bring it to BrickFair, a Lego convention held over the summer near Washington.
+There it received many compliments.
 A friend then suggested The Franklin Institute might be interested.

 Simon's creation is being displayed alongside "The Art of the Brick," an exhibit of Lego sculptures, and "Vatican Splendors."
 The latter includes art, vestments and religious relics from the Holy See.